 Now I’m going to show you a real world example of the Dow Jones Industrial Average.

-This is a fairly old chart, it would take several days if not a week to update this presentation to today’s prices and everything.
-I’m teaching a concept here.
+This is a fairly old chart, it would take several days if not a week to update this presentation to today’s prices and everything, but I’m teaching a concept here.

-Anyway, that’s the Dow measured in points, but if you go every month during this entire graph from the year 1900 to today, and each day you take the points on the Dow and divide it by the price of gold, you get how many ounces of gold one share of the Dow is worth, and this is what it looks like measured in gold.
+If you go every month during this entire graph from the year 1900 to today, and each day you take the points on the Dow and divide it by the price of gold, you get how many ounces of gold one share of the Dow is worth, and this is what it looks like measured in gold:

-Mean is an average that it goes through, and it’s going to return to that and it’s probably going to overshoot.
+Mean is an average that it goes through, it’s going to return to that, and it’s probably going to overshoot.
 And when it does, I think that this is one of the greatest opportunities presented to anybody in modern times, and I sort of see this as an inevitability.

 If you held on to it for 89 years those stocks and sold them now, you could buy 19 oz of gold.
 Your return for the whole eighty nine year period was 5.6 percent, and there were periods during this time when we had raging inflation.